 Complete the tutorial below to learn how to update WordPress automatically via your WordPress dashboard.

 Upgrading Your WordPress Installation Automatically Using The WordPress Dashboard – Tutorial

-WordPress automatically notifies you inside your dashboard when there is a new update available …
+WordPress automatically notifies you inside your dashboard when a new update is available …

 (WordPress Update Available)